microprediction/microprediction/README.md

 # microprediction

-Hello.
-You've found the humble birthplace of the prediction web.
+Hi.
+We're trying to build a prediction web.

 Loosely coupled individual contributors collectively effect *turnkey, repeated short term predictions* of *anything*, for *any purpose*, for *anyone*, at *any time* accessed via an API or client library.